dart-lang/language/README.md

 [![Dart CI](https://github.com/dart-lang/language/actions/workflows/dart.yml/badge.svg)](https://github.com/dart-lang/language/actions/workflows/dart.yml)

 This repository is the home for the design and evolution of the [Dart][website] programming language.
-While the natural of language evolution is somewhat unstructured, we follow [a defined process][process] to design and ship language changes.
+While the nature of language evolution is somewhat unstructured, we follow [a defined process][process] to design and ship language changes.